As you continue to learn more about using WordPress, you may occasionally come across something called a blogroll.

 Type in your information in the above fields or just leave this section ignore this section.

-(Click on the Add Link button to update your link settings)
+(Click on Add Link to save your new link)

-Note: If you select the Keep this link private checkbox, your link will not be visible in your Links section …
+Note: If you select the checkbox next to Keep this link private, the link will not be visible when links are displayed on your site …

-(Toggle link visibility on and off)
+(Making links private toggles their visibility on and off)

-(Links Menu – All Links)
+(Links – All Links)

-(Links screen)
+(Links page)

-(Screen Options – Links page)
+(Screen Options – Links screen)

-Enable/disable fields on your table of links by selecting/deselecting their check boxes …
+Enable/disable fields on your table of links by selecting/deselecting their checkboxes …

-(Links Menu – All Links)
+(WordPress Links Menu – All Links)

-Change your link …
+Make changes to your link …

 (Edit Link page)

-After you’re done editing your link, you can:
+After you’re done editing the link, you can:

-- Click on Update Link to save and update your link details,
+- Click the Update Link button to save your link details,

 (Edit Link: Update Link button)

-(Links Menu – All Links)
+(Links – All Links)

-(Deleting multiple links)
+(Delete multiple links)

 (Links: bulk-deletion function)

-The selected links will be removed …
+The links will be deleted …

 Plugin Usage